lbryio/lbry.com/content/faq/multisig.md

 ## Installing and running LBRY Vault for LBRY

 You can find the downloads and setup information for [LBRY Vault on GitHub](https://github.com/kodxana/LBRY-Vault/releases).
-Windows and Mac installers and Linux Appimage are provided.
-If you previously ran an old version and created wallets, they will need to be re-created in this new version.
-You can use the old version to send the funds to another wallet and then re-create a new one.
+Windows, Mac, and Linux Appimage installations are provided.

 ## Setting up a multisignature wallet